 Withdrawal from heroin and many other opioids—described by many addicts as being incredibly unpleasant and painful—includes anxiety, depression, intense cravings, sweating, insomnia, chills and cold sweats, bone and muscle aches, nausea, vomiting, diarrhea, fever, cramps, spasms in the limbs, and a number of other symptoms.
 Additionally, the post-acute withdrawal can last months or even a year or more beyond the period of acute withdrawal.

 It’s widely accepted that we’re in the midst of a major international heroin pandemic.
-Even many addicts who preferred prescription pills and painkillers have begun to use heroin instead after a number of laws and formula changes made the abuse of pain medication more difficult or even impossible.
+Even many addicts who preferred prescription pills and painkillers have begun to use heroin instead after a number of laws and formula changes that made the abuse of pain medication more difficult or even impossible.
 Due to the addictiveness of heroin and the high rates of heroin abuse worldwide, many addiction experts have been researching more effective ways to treat addiction to heroin and other opioid drugs.

 To date, some of the most common methods of detoxing and recovering from heroin abuse include quitting heroin use suddenly and completely (“cold turkey”), replacement treatments using methadone or buprenorphine as well as inpatient treatment and residential treatment programs.
-However, none of the treatment methods that are widely used today have much of an effect of heroin addiction on a physiological level.
+However, none of the treatment methods that are widely used today have much of an effect on heroin addiction on a physiological level.
 In other words, current therapies serve to either treat heroin addiction or help individuals to manage it, but they don’t really treat the addiction with the intent of reducing or curing the disease of addiction.

 Ibogaine Treatment: a Most Unconventional Method